Skip to contentSkip to footer

 html4 darkhtml4 light

-Cheat Sheet - Work-In-Progress
+Cheat Sheet

-VIM (vi improved) is an editor that has been ported to many systems: Linux, RISC OS, Windows etc...
+Vim (vi improved) is an editor that has been ported to many systems: Linux, RISC OS, Windows etc...

 Esc – Return to NORMAL mode

-Ctrl + c — Exit INSERT mode
+Ctrl c – Exit INSERT mode

-i — Enter INSERT mode (see below)
+i – Enter INSERT mode ( Insert before the cursor )

 v – Enter VISUAL mode